 And then, it is said, there was a shaking and shimmering sound; a sound like the shaking of seeds in a gourd, that was heard everywhere in the darkness, without end.
 "What was that sound?" we are given to ask.
 What was shimmering and shaking?
 What were the seeds: Were they the thoughts of the Creator's mind?
 But, it is said, there was another sound.
 It was a different sound, a "feeling sound".
-That sound was before the shimmering shaking sound; it was before ways of knowing guide the rumbling sound that came from the distance.
+That sound was before the shimmering shaking sound; it was before the rumbling sound that came from the distance.
 It was before all else.
 It was the First Thought that ever was.
 There in the centre of the darkness, that sound, that thought went out into the vast reaches of the unknown.
 Myriads of thoughts emerged from that first thought.
 They went on forever in the darkness, there being nothing out there for them to bounce back from.
 It was known, now, that a "place" had to be created to send the thoughts to.

-8 Based on the Teachings of the Seven Fires of Creation by Edward Benton-Banai, rendered as a poem entitled "The Seven Fires of the Ojibway Nation" and published in The Sounding Voice, Indian Country Press, 1978.
-Found in print, pages 17-20 of First Nations Peoples, 2nd Edition by Pamela Williamson and John Roberts, published by Emond Montgomery, Toronto, 2004.
+8 Based on the Teachings of the Seven Fires of Creation by Edward Benton-Banai, rendered as a poem entitled "The Seven Fires of the Ojibway Nation," published in The Sounding Voice, Indian Country Press, 1978.
+Williamson, Pamela and J. Roberts, Ed.
+First Nations Peoples, 2nd Edition Emond Montgomery, 2004, p.
+17-20.